YEARS 7-9 (LOWER SENIORS)

-In Year 9 pupils begin the Edexcel GCSE course and follow the Pearson Studio Foundation course.
-Over the year, we cover core grammatical structures and introduce strategies which promote a higher level of learning, thinking and use of language.
-Pupils can choose to continue with French to GCSE level.
+In Year 9, students begin the Edexcel GCSE course and follow the Pearson Studio Foundation course.
+Over the year, we cover core grammatical structures such as the perfect (past) and future tenses and we introduce strategies which promote a higher level of thinking skills and use of more complex language.
+Students can choose to continue with French to GCSE level.

 Years 10-11 (GCSE)

-In Year 10, we move from the Foundation to the Higher Studio course and in lessons we work on the four key skills of listening, speaking, reading and writing.
+In Year 10, lessons are aimed at the Higher Tier course and in lessons we work on the four key skill areas required for the GCSE examination.
+There are four terminal examinations which are all worth 25% (listening, speaking, reading and writing).
 The topics covered are:

 Future aspirations, study and work

-Pupils have three lessons per week.
-In lessons, pupils learn a broad range of vocabulary, structures and tenses to allow them to express themselves confidently in both spoken and written form whilst being able to understand the language too.
-They also work on the different skills required for the GCSE which is now all exam based.
-The GCSE is divided into four exams which are all weighted at 25%.
+Students have three lessons per week.
+In lessons, students learn a wide range of vocabulary, structures and tenses to allow them to express themselves confidently in both spoken and written form whilst being able to understand the language too.

-Year 7 and 8 pupils have the chance to visit Paris in July.
+Year 7 and 8 students have the chance to visit Paris on the biennial French trip.